google/googletest/docs/reference/mocking.md

     .WillOnce(Return(3));
 ```

 The `WillOnce` clause can be used any number of times on an expectation.
+Unlike
+`WillRepeatedly`, the action fed to each `WillOnce` call will be called at most
+once, so may be a move-only type and/or have an `&&`-qualified call operator.

 #### WillRepeatedly {#EXPECT_CALL.WillRepeatedly}